9beach/analyze-sgf/README.en-US.md

 than `minWinrateDropForVariations` are saved, and the analysis results are summarized on the terminal.

-Komi is automatically set using the information in the SGF file even if the `-a 'komi:6.5'` option is not specified.
+Komi is automatically set using the information in the SGF/GIB file even if the `-a 'komi:6.5'` option is not specified.

 Anything with quotes in the `.analyze-sgf.yml` setting must be quoted at